 Industry Report - Industry Investment Chapter

 The UK Computer Game Publishing industry has a medium level of capital intensity.
 Game publishers typically have reasonably high wage costs, as the publishing process requires human capital to a large extent.
 The roles of a publisher, including producing, translating and marketing games, are all highly dependent on skilled labour.
 Producing games involves monitoring the progress of game developers and managing budgets.
-IBISWorld estimates publishers in the industry operate with a capital-to-labour ratio of 1:7.94 in 2013-14, which means that for every £1 spent on capital, publishers will spend £7.94 on wages.
+IBISWorld estimates publishers in the industry operate with a capital-to-labour ratio of 1:7.65 in 2014-15, which means that for every £1.00 spent on capital, publishers will spend £7.65 on wages.

 The industry does incur capital costs in the form of computers and other telecommunication costs... purchase to read more